Hanzalah joined us for a student placement from June 2021 to August 2022.

 I was given three options for the presentation and had a couple of weeks to prepare.
 I was able to read up on all three topics and decide which one I wanted to present and then got to work preparing the presentation.
 I was then asked to present to two interviewers and answer any questions at the end.

-How did you find your induction week into Flooid?
+How did you find your induction to Flooid?

 The induction week gave me an insight of the company and building.
 We were given our kit and guided through all the installation processes to get everything up and running.
-We were also introduced the Flooid stack and POS system.
+We were also introduced to the Flooid stack and systems.

-I feel like I have settled in well with the team considering that we have been working remotely.
+I settled in well with the team considering that we have been working mostly remotely.
 I have had a lot of pair-programming sessions so that I can familiarise myself with the codebase and ask any questions I might have.
-The team are great at explaining things…
+The team are great at explaining things.

-What advice would you give to others thinking of applying next year- any words of wisdom?
+What advice would you give to others thinking of applying to the student placement at Flooid?

 Try to get familiar with Java and programming concepts (dependency management and injection etc) and learn about different technologies used in programming such as Docker, Databases (relational, SQL, NoSQL, document databases).

-Familiarise yourself with the retail space also, learn about what Flooid does and how the changing landscape affects retail in terms of point of sale (Amazon’s cashier less stores are a good example of this).
+Familiarise yourself with the retail space, learn about what Flooid does and how the changing landscape of retail affects point of sale (Amazon’s cashier less stores are a good example of this).

 What’s next for you?

-In September, I’m back at University where I’ll be completing my Cyber Security Degree
+After my placement I am returning to University where I’ll be completing my Cyber Security Degree.